sirbrillig/cardlike/README.md

 ### Creating Cards

 The `card` method can be used to create a new Card object.
-Created cards are stored globally and can be accessed with `the_card` and the card's name.
+Created cards are stored globally and can be accessed with `the_card` and the card's name (unless they were created directly in a Deck).

     Cardlike.card "Draw one Play one" # => creates (and returns) a new Card object Cardlike.the_card "Draw one Play one" # => the Card object created above (NOT a copy)